 A lack of balance or proprioception following an ankle or knee sprain increases the risk of injury, for example, when walking on uneven ground (hiking).

 Aerobic capacity is the endurance of the heart to sustain a level of effort.

-Therefore, when you are injured, it is important to consult your physiotherapist to assess the degree of the injury and to get recommendations on what to do to heal well in all aspects of the condition.
-This way, you make sure you reduce the risk of hurting yourself again or keeping after-effects of your injury that could create other long-term problems.
+So, when you are injured, it is important to see your physiotherapist to assess the degree of the injury and to get recommendations on what exercises to do to properly heal all aspects of the condition.
+This way, you can reduce the risk of getting injured again or of sustaining the after-effects of your injury, which could lead to other problems in the long-term.

 Share this article